In a post about aircraft I’ve flown, I wrote a brief description of my one-time flight in the Zipper, Lockheed’s F-104 Starfighter:

 In flight, the tiny wings slice through the air like fletches on the shaft of an arrow.
 The F-15 had big wings and you felt every random current and bump in the air.
 There was none of that in the Zipper, the smoothest-flying aircraft I’ve ever been in.
 Takeoff, cruise, approach, and landing speeds were 20-25 knots faster than those I was used to in the Eagle, but the higher speeds felt right in the Zipper and I quickly got used to them.
 There were no high-lift devices on the Eagle’s wings, just a pair of flaps to lower before landing; the Zipper had leading- and trailing-edge flaps plus a boundary layer control system to vent high-pressure bleed air over the wings at lower speeds.
 BLCS, which is used on some other fighters as well, tricks wings into thinking they’re flying faster than they are, allowing pilots to fly a bit slower on landing (but still significantly faster than the speeds I was used to in the Eagle).
 What you had to remember with BLCS, my Canadian front-seater taught me, was to keep the throttle up all the way to touchdown, because if you cut power early as you do in the Eagle, the BLCS quits working and the wings stop flying.

-I remember particularly the leg restraints of the Zipper’s Martin-Baker Mk.
-7 ejection seat, a feature the ACES II seat we used in the Eagle didn’t have.
-Before climbing into the jet, my Canadian front-seater helped me fit metal shoe plates over the soles of my boots, sort of like the hot shoe plates motorcycle flat-track racers wear.
+I remember particularly the leg restraints of the Zipper’s ejection seat, a feature the ACES II seat in the Eagle didn’t have.
+Before we climbed into the jet, my front-seater helped me fit metal shoe plates over the soles of my boots, sort of like the hot shoe plates motorcycle flat-track racers wear.
 Each shoe plate had a socket on the heel.
-Once in the cockpit, the crew chief leaned in, reached down, and attached cables to the sockets.
-The idea was, should you have to eject at high speed, the cables would quickly retract, pulling your heels and lower legs up snug to the front of the ejection seat, preventing flailing injuries.
+Once I was seated in the cockpit, the crew chief leaned in, reached down, and attached cables to the heel sockets.
+The cables were part of the seat, meant to retract during ejection, their purpose to pull the occupant’s feet and lower legs up snug to the front of the seat and prevent high-speed flailing injuries.
 That was a new (and very impressive) thing to me.

 One thing I’ve always wondered about is why the Zipper’s canopy hinges on the left, not the right.
 Normally you climb into a military fighter jet on its left side.
 Its a holdover, they say, from cavalry days (you mount horses from the left).
 With the Zipper, though, you mount from the right.
 No one really knows why, and the designer, Kelly Johnson, is no longer with us and can’t be asked.
 Best guess I’ve heard is that the Zipper’s 20mm cannon was on the left, as was the panel you opened to load rounds, and they didn’t want aircraft boarding ladders making dents in the sheet metal covering those important bits.